-3.2.2.6 Transmission timing
+3.2.2.3 Transmission timing

-There should be no modulation during the ramp down period.
+The modulation may be applied during the ramp up period, but it shall not be considered as part of the training sequence

-3.2.2.7 Long transmission packets
+3.2.2.4 Long transmission packets

-A station may occupy a maximum of 5 consecutive slots for one (1) continuous transmission.
-Only a single application of the overhead (ramp up, training sequence, flags, FCS, buffer) is required for a long transmission packet.
-The length of a long transmission packet should not be longer than necessary to transfer the data; i.e. the ASM should not add filler, however necessary block coding sizes and/or data fill to byte boundaries is permitted.
+A station may occupy a maximum of 3 consecutive slots, as defined by the Link Configuration id, for one (1) continuous transmission.
+Only a single application of the overhead (ramp up, training sequence, flags, FCS, guard time) is required for a long transmission packet.

 3.2.3 Error detection and control